kaltura/developer-platform/workflows/ott/authentication/readme.md

 by going to the pull request you generated, choosing the recipe's `readme.md` file, and clicking 'Raw'.

-## Starting a Kaltura Session UPDATED
+## Starting a Kaltura Session UPDATED AGAIN
 To generate a KS, you will need to login to the account using the user name and password used to register.

 ### API Call